Spielzeug/SnakeRobotSNNController/README.md

 * ROS Melodic Morenia
 * V-REP 3.5.0

+# Set Up

+Network parameters can be set in parameters.py.
+Synapses parameters were directly set in networkARMSTDP.py/networkMRMSTDP.py because a volume transmitter was required.
+Simulation step count is hardcoded in training.py and controller.py and can be changed there.

 # Training

 1) Start V-REP and load snakeTraining.ttt scenario
 2) Start simulation
 3) Start training.py

+Once the training sequence is completed, V-REP simulation will be stopped and training.py will terminate.
 The trained weights will be written to data/rstdp_testing_data.h5, the training performance data will be written to data/rstdp_training_data.hg

 # Testing